MicrosoftDocs/bot-docs/articles/v4sdk/skills-about-skill-bots.md

 ---
 title: About skill bots | Microsoft Docs
 description: Describes how conversational logic in one bot can be used by another bot using the Bot Framework SDK.
-keywords: bot skill, host bot, skill bot.
+keywords: bot skill, skill bot.
 author: JonathanFingold
 ms.author: kamrani
 manager: kamrani